sozoalvin/xylophone-mobile/README.md

-# Xylophone - Unlease Creativity and Your Inner Mozart
+# Xylophone - Unleash Your Creativity and Your Inner Mozart!
 Single Page application to play 7 different musical keys at your will!
 Project is done using Flutter's framework and the dart language and compatible with iOS and Android Devices.

 <h2>Introduction</h2>